angrypie/tie/readme.md

 (under development)

-No more single line of code for API, requests, discovery etc.
+No more single line of code for API, requests, discovery etc. It must be generated.

 See [examples](example/).
-Just call `tie` in any example directory and then play around generated binaries :)
+Just call `tie` in any example directory and then play around with generated binaries :)

 ## How it works